cloudlockr/cloudlockr-de1/README.md

 - wifi network and password needs to be set in WIFI_Init function in WIFI.c
 - EDS = Altera Embedded Command Shell

-# How to use sample SPP app

-First, go to SPP\app\src\main\java\com\example\spp\MainActivity.java to change:

-private static String address

-to whatever the MAC address of your own RFS Daughter Card's Bluetooth HC-05 module is.

-Use the "Bluetooth Pair" app from the Android play store to connect to the RFS when everything is connected and powered on.
-Bluetooth and Location services MUST be on.
-Press "Start Bluetooth Scan" to search nearby devices for HC-05 on the RFS, and the password to enter is "1234", which is the default for HC-05.

-When everything is set up, running this app on your own Android phone will send the string "Hello, Jason the great!!!\n"